How Much Does Landscaping Cost?

 Enhancements and Improvements

-A well-designed landscape will improve a home’s property value.
+A well-designed landscape can make a home more valuable.
 While it can increase the odds of potential homebuyers making an appointment to view the home, it can also increase a homeowner’s outdoor enjoyment.

+Backyard landscaping costs tend to be higher since the backyard is often where the residents will spend their outdoor time.
 Large-scale backyard landscaping projects, such as total renovations that include removing old landscaping, installing a new lawn, and planting new trees, can be a pricey prospect, averaging $15,000 to $50,000.
 At the low end, a modest upgrade on a small backyard that includes a new lawn and plantings could run about $5,000.
 Still, the sky’s the limit at the upper range, with high-end renovations including a pool, outdoor kitchen, new lawn, sprinkler system, and a new entertaining area running $100,000 or more.

-Some landscaping construction projects, such as pools, pool houses, and fencing, require additional professional services, such as an approved landscaping design from an architect or engineer.
+Some landscaping construction projects, such as pools, pool houses, and fencing, require additional professional services.
+These can include an approved landscaping design from an architect or engineer.
 Architect fees can add $70 to $150 per hour to the project.

-How Much Does Landscaping Cost?
-Types of Landscaping
+Types of Landscaping Services

 Other hardscaping costs might include having a retaining wall built to control erosion at the expense of $3,500 to $10,000 or adding a porch on the house, ranging from $12,000 to $30,000, depending on size and material type.
 Smaller hardscaping projects include adding a water fountain at the cost of $1,250 to $3,750 or having a playground built, which can range from $500 to $5,000.

-Xeriscaping doesn’t involve cultivating a lush lawn, so other items are often used, such as artificial grass at a cost of $3,000 to $6,000 or using decorative stone in the landscape, which can run $250 to $2,500, depending on the scope of the project.
+Xeriscaping costs an average of $16,000 to $18,000 in total.
+The initial installation of native plant species can run $2,000 to $5,000, while adding mulch around existing landscaping plants to reduce moisture evaporation from the soil typically ranges from $150 to $400.
+Xeriscaping doesn’t involve cultivating a lush lawn, so other items are often used, such as artificial grass at a cost of $3,000 to $7,500, or decorative stone in the landscape, which can run $250 to $2,500, depending on the scope of the project.

-Lower Energy Bills
+Decreased Energy Bills

 Air Quality and Environmental Benefits